 Many athletes, knowing that the hang clean is supposed to be an explosive movement, rush through the lift in a misguided effort to achieve more power.
 Not good.
 Rushing the clean often results in the bar hitting off the thighs at extension rather than staying close to the hips, causing a medley of frustrating problems.
 If you are coaching an athlete through the clean, remind them to be patient when getting into the hang position.
 Tell them to focus on keeping their chest over the bar.
-And for goodness sake, remind them to breathe.
+And for goodness' sake, remind them to breathe.
 Focusing on keeping the chest over the bar longer allows the bar to travel higher up the thigh and helps the athlete develop better timing for the extension.
-And while being fast and explosive is inherent to the core of a good hang clean, staying patient and finding the right timing will make the movement easier to perform, thus resulting in more power generated in the long run.
+And while being fast and explosive is core to a good hang clean, staying patient and finding the right timing will make the movement easier to perform, resulting in more power generated in the long run.

 3. DRIVE THROUGH THE HEELS

-Again, the issue boils down to patience and timing.
+Again, this issue boils down to patience and timing.
 Yes, we do want to hit full extension in the hips, knees, and ankles.
 But we don't want to push onto our toes until the very end of the pull.
 Just like the concept of keeping the chest over the bar, being patient enough to wait to drive onto the toes will save you from a sloppy bar path and a bad receiving position.
 While pulling the bar, focus on pushing through the floor directly through the heels until the bar reaches hip-height.
 Extending onto your toes too early will take decrease the power generated by the hip extension, pushing the bar away from the body, and causing your pull to be weaker and less efficient overall.
 If you're having a hard time developing a feel for pushing through the heels, I recommend trying out a pair of Olympic lifting shoes or flat, minimal shoe styles.
-Standard running shoes can be too soft in the sole and impede the ability to feel feedback from the platform, interfering with proper timing and overall stability in the catch.
+Standard running shoes can be too soft in the sole and impede your ability to feel feedback from the platform, interfering with proper timing and overall stability in the catch.
 Stiffer soles with less cushion allow you to get every ounce of force out of the pull and help limit the amount of lateral roll in the ankle.